California Judge Orders Uber And Lyft To Consider All Drivers Employees

 "Were this reasoning to be accepted, the rapidly expanding majority of industries that rely heavily on technology could with impunity deprive legions of workers of the basic protections afforded to employees by state labor and employment laws," Schulman wrote.

-The judge said Uber and Lyft have refused to comply with a California law passed last year that was supposed to make it harder for companies in the state to hire workers as contractors, so gig economy workers like drivers for the ride-hailing companies would receive health insurance and workers' compensation.
+The judge said Uber and Lyft have refused to comply with a California law passed last year that was supposed to make it harder for companies in the state to hire workers as contractors, so gig economy workers such as drivers for the ride-hailing companies would receive health insurance, workers' compensation and paid sick and family leave.
+As independent contractors, Uber and Lyft drivers are not provided these benefits.

+"It bears emphasis that these harms are not mere abstractions; they represent real harms to real working people," Schulman wrote.

+California Attorney General Xavier Becerra called the judge's preliminary order a victory for drivers.

+"The court has weighed in and agreed: Uber and Lyft need to put a stop to unlawful misclassification of their drivers while our litigation continues," Becerra said in a statement.
+"Our state and workers shouldn't have to foot the bill when big businesses try to skip out on their responsibilities.
+We're going to keep working to make sure Uber and Lyft play by the rules."

 The judge's order does not take effect for 10 days.
-Both Uber and Lyft say they plan to appeal.
+Both Uber and Lyft said they plan to appeal.

-"The vast majority of drivers want to work independently, and we've already made significant changes to our app to ensure that remains the case under California law," said Uber spokesman Matt Kallman.
+"The vast majority of drivers want to work independently, and we've already made significant changes to our app to ensure that remains the case under California law," Uber spokesman Matt Kallman said.
 "When over 3 million Californians are without a job, our elected leaders should be focused on creating work, not trying to shut down an entire industry during an economic depression."

 In a statement, Lyft said: "Drivers do not want to be employees, full stop.
 We'll immediately appeal this ruling and continue to fight for their independence.
 Ultimately, we believe this issue will be decided by California voters and that they will side with drivers."

-After the new state law, known as AB5, was passed, California Attorney General Xavier Becerra and city officials in Los Angeles, San Diego and San Francisco sued Uber and Lyft to force the companies to comply.
+After the new state law, known as AB5, was passed, Becerra and city officials in Los Angeles, San Diego and San Francisco sued Uber and Lyft to force the companies to comply.

-The order on Monday comes ahead of the trial in that case.
+Monday's order comes ahead of a trial in that case.
 But Schulman said there was an "overwhelming likelihood" that the state of California would win the case.

 "Defendants are not entitled to an indefinite postponement of their day of reckoning," the judge wrote.